Job Opportunities

 Schedule

-The regular schedule is Mondays, Tuesdays and Thursdays 9:00 a.m. – 5:00 p.m., Wednesdays 1:00 p.m. – 9:00 p.m. and alternating Fridays and Saturdays 9:30 a.m. – 5:30 p.m.
+The regular schedule will be Mondays, Tuesdays, Thursdays 9:30 a.m. – 5:30 p.m., Wednesdays 1:00 p.m. – 9:00 p.m., Fridays and Saturdays (alternating on a weekly basis) 9:30 a.m. – 5:30 p.m.
 Schedules are subject to change.

-The ability to work at any library location is required.
+The ability to work at any of our library locations is required.
+Flexibility outside these times for scheduled events is required.

 Salary/Wage/Benefits